Henry II of England: Developments in France

-As the decade progressed, Henry increasingly wanted to resolve the question of the inheritance.
-He decided that he would divide up his empire after his death, with Young Henry receiving England and Normandy, Richard being given the Duchy of Aquitaine, and Geoffrey acquiring Brittany.
-This would require the consent of Louis, and accordingly the kings held fresh peace talks in 1169 at Montmirail.
+As the decade progressed, Henry increasingly desired to resolve the question of the inheritance.
+He decided that he would divide his empire after his death, with Young Henry receiving England and Normandy, Richard being given the Duchy of Aquitaine, and Geoffrey acquiring Brittany.
+This would require the consent of Louis; accordingly the kings held fresh peace talks in 1169 at Montmirail.
 The talks were wide-ranging, culminating with Henry's sons giving homage to Louis for their future inheritances in France.
 Also at this time, Richard was betrothed to Louis's young daughter Alys.
-Alys came to England and was rumoured to have later become the mistress of King Henry, but the rumour comes from prejudiced sources and is not supported in French chronicles.
-After Henry's death, Alys returned to France and in 1195 married William Talvas, Count of Ponthieu.
+Alys came to England and was rumoured to have later become the mistress of King Henry, but the rumour originates from prejudiced sources and is not supported by French chronicles.

-If the agreements at Montmirail had been followed up, the acts of homage could potentially have confirmed Louis's position as king, while undermining the legitimacy of any rebellious barons within Henry's territories and the potential for an alliance between them and Louis.
-In practice, Louis perceived himself to have gained a temporary advantage, and immediately after the conference he began to encourage tensions between Henry's sons.
+If the agreements at Montmirail had been followed up, the acts of homage could potentially have confirmed Louis's position as king while undermining the legitimacy of any rebellious barons within Henry's territories and the potential for an alliance between them and Louis.
+In practice, Louis perceived himself to have gained a temporary advantage.
+Immediately after the conference, he began to encourage tensions between Henry's sons.
 Meanwhile, Henry's position in the south of France continued to improve, and by 1173 he had agreed to an alliance with Humbert III, Count of Savoy, which betrothed Henry's son John and Humbert's daughter Alicia.
 Henry's daughter Eleanor was married to Alfonso VIII of Castile in 1170, enlisting an additional ally in the south.
-In February 1173, Raymond finally gave in and publicly gave homage for Toulouse to Henry and his heirs.
+In February 1173, after unremitting pressure from Henry since 1159, Raymond finally capitulated to the English king and publicly gave homage for Toulouse to Henry and his heirs.